M. Kulasegaran: Controversy

 In 2007, Kula was suspended from Parliament for four days for disobeying the Deputy Speaker, and in 2008 he was called a "bastard" and a "bloody bastard" by a government politician whom he accused of being "hated" by Indian constituents.

-During a visit to an event in 2018, he sparked controversy when he asserted that, given the presence of Indian traders in Bujang Valley over 1,000 years ago in the Malay Peninsula, the Indians should not be considered 'pendatang' (immigrants) and should regard Malaysia as their motherland.
-His remarks also led to misunderstandings, with claims that he stated Malays were also immigrants.
-Following public objections, he apologised and clarified his statements.
+In July 2018, while delivering a speech at an event in Nilai, Kula referenced archaeological discoveries in the Bujang Valley to highlight the 2,500-year history of the Indians in the Malay Peninsula, arguing that the Indian community should not consider itself "pendatang" (immigrants).
+Public controversy erupted when Utusan Malaysia published a report claiming he had asserted that Malays were immigrants, while Indians the natives.
+Kula strongly denied the report, stating his remarks had been deliberately taken out of context to provoke racial tension.
+Nevertheless, to prevent the controversy from escalating further, Kula issued an open apology and retracted the off-the-cuff remarks, noting that the nuance of his words may have been lost in translation while reaffirming his adherence to the Federal Constitution.

 Less than a year later during 2019 Rantau by-election, he was criticised for his speech urging Indian voters to vote for the Pakatan Harapan candidate Dr. Streram Sinnasamy due to him being from their community.
 He also claimed that the Indian community would never approach non-Indian ministers to resolve their problems and admitted his preference to eat at Indian restaurants when he visited Rantau.